 By putting your personal injury case in the hands of an experienced Oregon motorcycle accident attorney, you can focus on returning to health with the knowledge that your case against the insurance company is being handled.
 We pride ourselves in communicating regularly with our clients and are available to answer you call at any time.
-Contact us today for a free consultation and learn how we can help you receive compensation for your motorcycle wreck.
+Contact us today at 1-800-MOTORCYCLE for a free consultation and learn how we can help you receive compensation for your motorcycle wreck.

 Oregon Motorcycle Law

 Requirements for legally riding a motorcycle vary from state to state.
 The Kass & Moses team can confidently answer your questions about the specifics of Oregon's motorcycle laws.
 Below are a few rules of the road that every local rider should keep in mind: